Kevin Dick: Background

-Kevin Dick's birth was registered in Leeds district, West Riding of Yorkshire, England, he has worked as a roofer.
 Kevin Dick is the son of the rugby league footballer who played in the 1950s for Leeds and Batley, Alec Dick.
+Kevin Dick's birth was registered in Leeds district, West Riding of Yorkshire, England.
+He has worked as a roofer.

 Playing career

 International honours

 Kevin Dick won caps for Great Britain while at Leeds in 1980 against New Zealand (2 matches).